-With a PCT application, it is possible to request protection in as many member states of the Patent Cooperation Treaty (PCT) - and therefore almost worldwide - as desired.
+With a PCT application, it is possible to request protection in as many member states of the Patent Cooperation Treaty (PCT) as desired - and therefore almost worldwide.
 It is a centralized application and search procedure (single language and a single publication).
 The application is submitted to WIPO, but it can also be done through INPI or the European Patent Office (EPO).
 The WIPO carries out a search on the state of the art (also known as prior art) and publishes the search report together with the application.
 Within 30 months after the priority date, it is necessary to initiate the national phase and make requests for examination at the offices desired.
 The application will be studied according to the national laws of each country, and the granting or refusal are responsibility of that country, which means that the same invention may be refused in one country and granted in another country.

-Following the PCT route we have, in most cases, up to an additional 18 months from the time we file an international patent application (or usually 30 months from the filing date of the initial patent application of which you claim priority) before we have to begin the national phase procedures with individual patent Offices and to fulfill the national requirements.
+Following the PCT route we typically have up to an additional 18 months from the time we file an international patent application (or 30 months from the filing date of the initial patent application of which one claim priority) before we pursue to the national phase procedures with individual patent Offices.
+A Euro-PCT application is the European Regional phase of a PCT application and it must be filed at the European Patent Office.